0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 When describing AIR constraints, we adopt the following notation: for column $x$, we denote the value in the current row simply as $x$, and the value in the next row of the column as $x′$.
 Thus, all transition constraints described in this note work with two consecutive rows of the execution trace.

 ### Row address constraint

 As mentioned above, row address $r$ starts at $1$, and is incremented by $1$ with every row.
 The first condition can be enforced with a boundary constraint which specifies $r=1$ at the first row.
 The second condition can be enforced via the following transition constraint:

 >$$
 r' - r - 1 = 0  \text{ | degree } = 1
 $$

-This constraint should not be applied to the very last row of the hasher execution trace, since we do not want to enforce a value that would conflict with the first row of a subsequent co-processor in the Auxiliary Table.
-Therefore we can create a special virtual flag for this constraint using the $aux\_s_0$ selector column from the [Auxiliary Table](main.md) that selects for the hash co-processor.
+This constraint should not be applied to the very last row of the hasher execution trace, since we do not want to enforce a value that would conflict with the first row of a subsequent chiplet in the Chiplets module.
+Therefore we can create a special virtual flag for this constraint using the $aux\_s_0$ selector column from the [Chiplets](main.md) module that selects for the hash chiplet.

 The modified row address constraint which should be applied is the following: